cmpute/d3d/README.md

 - Major version will be increased when big feature is added
 - Minor version will be increased when API compatibility is broken
 - Patch version will be increased when new feature is completed.

+# Tips
+- Current polygon intersecting algorithm is not very stable, so try to convert the input to double precision if you met error with the iou functions